-Dominic Baril is a master’s student at Norlab.
+Dominic Baril is a PhD student at Norlab, under the supervision of Pr.
+François Pomerleau.
 He graduated in mechanical engineering at Sherbrooke University in 2018.
 To complete his bachelor’s, he worked on a major robotic project in collaboration with Exonetik, a company that produces magnetorheological actuators.
 The project (named ASIMOV) consisted in designing, manufacturing and controlling 2 identic and mechanically independent robotic arms.
-The arms are able to simultaneously reprodouce a haptic feeling in the other when touching objects.
 He also realised an internship in the Createk laboratory under the supervision of Pr.
 Alexandre Girard.
-He was tasked with integrating a 1:10 scaled robotic car (based on the MIT’s RACECAR).
-The car was outfitted with the standard autonomous car sensors and Dominic created a control architecture (using ROS) for the robot.
-His work in Norlab will be related to the control of an autonomous robot in a harsh winter environment.
+His work on the SNOW project mainly focuses on improving the robustness path-following and motion modelling techniques for mobile robots in harsh winter conditions.
+He is also a member of the laboratory’s team for the DARPA - Subterranean Challenge.

 Bachelor’s degree in mechanical Engineering at Sherbrooke University, 2018

 Master’s in computer science at Laval University (Fast-track to PhD), 2020

 - Baril, D., Grondin, V., Deschênes, S., Laconte, J., M., V., Kubelka, V., Gallant, A., Giguère, P., & Pomerleau, F. (2020).
 Evaluation of Skid-Steering Kinematic Models for Subarctic Environments.
 Proceeding of the 2020 17th Conference on Computer and Robot Vision (CRV).
 PDF Bibtex source